cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 1. Build two pipelines:
     - PC with Fisher-Z
     - FCI with the same test
-2. Run both and compare results:
+2. Run both.
-    - Does allowing latents (with FCI) change adjacencies?
-    - Do orientations agree where they overlap?

-This gives a hands-on sense of algorithmic differences.
+3. Compare:
+    - Adjacencies
+    - Orientations
+    - Whether allowing latent confounders changes conclusions

+This helps clarify what different algorithm families are doing.

 ---

 ### C. Adding Background Knowledge

-1. Start with a base search (PC / FCI).
+1. Start with a baseline search.
-2. Add **tiered time-order constraints**.
+2. Add **time-order or tier constraints**.
-3. Rerun and observe:
+3. Rerun the pipeline.

+Observe:
-    - How many forbidden edges are removed?
+- Which edges are forbidden
-    - What orientations become identifiable?
+- How orientations become more constrained

-This helps reinforce how background knowledge interacts with search logic.
+- Whether results better align with domain knowledge

 ---

-### D. Nonlinear / Non-Gaussian Tests
+### D. Exploring Nonlinearity or Non-Gaussianity

-1. Load your data.
+1. Run a search using a linear-Gaussian test (e.g., Fisher-Z).
-2. Apply a **nonparametric test** (e.g., KCI/RCIT) with PC/FCI.
+2. Rerun using a nonparametric test (e.g., KCI or RCIT).
-3. Compare to the same algorithm using Fisher-Z.
+3. Compare the resulting graphs.

-See how different assumptions about functional form affect outputs.
+This can reveal whether linear assumptions are distorting results.

 ---

-## Inspecting and Comparing Outputs
+## Inspecting Results

-After running a pipeline:
+After each run:

-- Use the **Graph viewer** to visually inspect results.
+- Use the **Graph Viewer** to inspect the output.
-- Expand nodes to see adjacencies and marks.
-- For each run:
+- Note:
-    - Note the number of edges
+    - Number of edges
-    - Check orientations
+    - Orientation patterns
-    - See if results violate known constraints
+    - Any violations of known constraints

-Manual exploration is qualitative — you’re developing pattern recognition before turning to quantitative comparison in Grid Search.
+- Compare results visually rather than numerically.

+Manual exploration is about *pattern recognition*, not optimization.

 ---

-## How This Prepares You for Grid Search
+## How Manual Exploration Leads to Grid Search

-Manual exploration helps you answer:
+Manual exploration helps answer practical questions such as:

-- *Which parameters matter most?*
+- Which parameters matter most?
-- *Which tests or scores seem sensible?*
+- Which algorithms seem plausible for this data?
-- *Which algorithms are worth comparing systematically?*
+- Which diagnostics are worth emphasizing?

-Once you’ve built this intuition, Grid Search lets you **formalize** the exploration:

-- Sweep across a range of settings
-- Collect consistent diagnostics
+Once you have rough answers, **Grid Search** lets you:

+- Systematically sweep parameters
+- Compare algorithms side by side
+- Evaluate results quantitatively
-- Compare models quantitatively
+- Identify minimal models that pass diagnostics

 ---

 ## Tips for Effective Manual Exploration

-✔ Change **one thing at a time** — this isolates effects.
+✔ Change only **one thing at a time**
-✔ Keep track of each run’s settings and results.
+✔ Keep notes or screenshots of runs
-✔ Combine pipelines with lightweight documentation (notes or screenshots).
-✔ Use visual comparison before moving to systematic sweeps.
+✔ Use visual comparison, not just intuition
+✔ Stop early — this is preparation, not the main analysis

 ---

 ## Summary

-Manual exploration is an **interactive first pass** that helps you:
+Manual exploration is a **low-cost way to build intuition** about causal discovery:

-- Understand algorithm behavior with your data
+- It helps you understand algorithm behavior
-- See how assumptions and parameters influence results
-- Decide what to sweep and compare in Grid Search
+- It reveals parameter sensitivity
+- It prepares you for systematic comparison

-After this stage, you’ll be ready to use Grid Search to *systematize* intuition into defensible model comparisons.
+Once you know what to explore, Grid Search turns intuition into structured, defensible analysis.

 ---

-## Next Step
+## 🧭 Next Step

-→ Follow with **Running Searches and Grid Search Tips** to turn intuition into systematic analysis.
+Proceed to **Running Searches and Grid Search Tips** to learn how to turn exploratory insights into systematic comparisons.